CalebChan8891/Getting-CleaningDataAssignment/CodeBook.md

 ## Identifiers
 ActivityNum - The number of activity performed when the corresponding measurements were taken Measurements.
 Please refer to Activity Labels below for more details.

-Activity - The type of activity performed when the corresponding measurements were taken Measurements
+Activity - The type of activity performed when the corresponding measurements were taken.
+Please refer to Activity Labels below for more details.

-Subject - The ID of the test subject
+Subject - The ID of the test subject.
+There are 30 subjects i.e. ID is 1:30.

-## Variables
+## Variables.
+Note: For variable, the values were normalized and therefore these values are between -1 and 1.
 * tBodyAccMeanX
 * tBodyAccMeanY
 * tBodyAccMeanZ